NAWBO Charlotte's Board

 Pam Secrest

-Mastermind Co-Chair
+Mastermind Chair

 The Pentagon Group